t-crest/patmos/c/apps/sspm/README.md

 # Benchmarking T-CREST

-This application is used for the evaluation section of following submitted paper:
+These applications are used for the evaluation section of following submitted paper:

-xxx
+A Shared Scratchpad Memory with Synchronization Support

 For the general build instructions of T-CREST please look into the [Main README](../../../README.md).

-The C program for the evaluation can be found in [abc.c](abc.c).
+The C program for the evaluations can be found in:

+* noc_write_bench.c: Benchmarks how many cycles writing to the Argo NOC takes.
+* noc_roundtrip_bench.c: Benchmakrs how many cycles a roundtrip of a message takes using the Argo NOC.
+* sspm_write_bench.c: Benchmarks how many cycles writing to the SSPM takes.
+* sspm_roundtrip_bench.c: Benchmarks how many cycles a roundtrip of massage takes using the SSPM.
+* sspm_locking_bench.c: Benchmarks how many cycles it takes to get a lock while other cores are also trying to get a lock.
+I.e. synchronization under synchronization traffik.
+* sspm_write_with_lock_contention_bench.c: Benchmarks how many cycles it takes to write to the SSPM while other cores are trying to get a lock.
+I.e. write under synchronization traffik.

 For the multicore configuration the build and compile process is split into two sub-projects in folders `t-crest/aegean` and `t-crest/patmos`.